notmattmoore/btrfs-snapshot-tools/README.md

 ### `btrfs-snapshot-chroot`
-Create a temporary snapshot of `/` and chroot into it.
+Create a temporary snapshot of `/`, bind mount appropriate things, and chroot into it.

 Usage: `btrfs-snapshot-chroot [--help] [--no-date] [--snap-name <name>]`